jeff665547/Project-ChipImgProc/doc/modules/installation.md

 because manually linking the third party libraries and figuring out all dependencies is tedious.

-Use the package manager to maintain the dependencies may save a lot of time.
+[Use the package manager](@ref use-the-package-manager) to maintain the dependencies may save a lot of time.

 Use the Package Manager {#use-the-package-manager}
 ===================

-To use Hunter package manager, all dependencies will be built during your project configuration step, which means you won't need to manually build any code but your project.
+All dependencies can be managed by the Hunter package manager, and will be built during your project configuration step.
+Users do not need to manually build any dependencies.

-It may take several minutes to build your project dependencies, but this only happened when the first time you build the project
+It may take several minutes to build dependencies, but this only happened when the first time you build the project

 The reason we use CMake + GCC+ Hunter package manager is to support multiple platforms,